jgehrcke/gipc/docs/index.rst

 blocking call to ``reader.get()``.
 Upon retrieval, it immediately writes their string representation to stdout.

-After invocation of the the child process (represented by an object bound to name ``p``), a greenlet ``wg`` is spawned within the main process.
+After invocation of the child process (represented by an object bound to name ``p``), a greenlet ``wg`` is spawned within the main process.
 This greenlet executes the function ``writegreenlet``, whereas the pipe write handle ``w`` is provided as an argument.
 Within this greenlet, one string per second